1121gbps/luci-theme-argon/README.md

 <div align="center">
 <img src="https://raw.githubusercontent.com/jerrykuku/staff/master/argon_title4.svg">

-# A brand new OpenWrt LuCI theme
+# Yet new modified Argon theme

 Argon is **a clean and tidy OpenWrt LuCI theme** that allows<br/>
 users to customize their login interface with images or videos.
 It also supports automatic and manual switching between light and dark modes.

+All rights & credits to [jerrykuku](https://github.com/jerrykuku), the creator of this Theme.

 [![license][license-badge]][license]
 [![prs][prs-badge]][prs]